Zims/passcheck/README.md

 <h2>This way the user can check his pass without the password leaving the computer.</h2>

 It returns the results in the terminal, but the password is partialy obscured.
 Also it shows the times the password appears in the compromised pass data base.
+The count of password cheked in one time is not limited.

 Input txt file with passwords:

 ![Input txt of passwords](https://imgur.com/xEKftve.png)